-The proposed regulations will amend the Council's regulation to reconcile it with Cal/OSHA's regulation.
+The proposed readoption will ensure that the Council's regulations can still be reconciled with Cal/OSHA's regulations.

-These proposed regulations will benefit the public by eliminating confusion and misunderstanding arising from two inconsistent regulations and eliminate health risks at non-flushing toilet facilities.
+The proposed readoption will benefit the public by continuing to eliminate confusion and misunderstanding arising from two inconsistent regulations and continuing to eliminate health risks at non-flushing toilet facilities.

-After an evaluation of current regulations, the Council has determined that these proposed regulations are not inconsistent or incompatible with any existing regulations.
+After an evaluation of current regulations, the Council has again determined that these proposed regulations are not inconsistent or incompatible with any existing regulations.